emmjaykay/grape-accost/README.md

 Activity creation a pub-sub system kicks off a thread (wisper gem) that creates an ActivityFeed object that is really a string of primary keys to Activity objects.

 A presenter is called up to store the feed into a Redis DB.
-The feed is retrieved from there.
+The feed is retrieved from there for quick lookup.

 #### TODO
-  * REDIS integration
   * Integration Activity Stream 2.0 objects, and associated services
   * authentication
   * security items